FelixSiegel/Anime-Discord-RPC/README.md

 In the extension pop-up, you will also notice the 3 buttons at the bottom.
 The red left button stops the current rich presence (regardless of whether it comes from auto rpc or was started manually).
 With the middle button you can synchronise your rich presence values in the popup with the current data of the automatic rich presence.
 Use the green right button to start your rich presence with the values you have specified.

-In most cases the addon will give you an error message if something is wrong:
+In most cases the addon will give you an error message if something is wrong, see [error messages](#error-messages).

+## Error messages

+The following table include known error messages and describes why they appear.
+If this does not solve the problem for you, feel free to create a [bug report](https://github.com/Revox179/Anime-Discord-RPC/issues/new/choose).

 Error | Meaning
 --- | ---